- Where is DePauw?

 There are lots of things to do on any given day at DePauw.
 Take a look at upcoming events on campus on the DePauw Calendar.
 You might be listening to a notable speaker, cheering on one of DePauw’s 21 varsity athletic teams, attending a School of Music performance, or perhaps participating in one of DePauw’s 100 exciting student organizations.

 18 to 40°F/-8 to 4° C – average snowfall: 4 to 7 inches/10 to 18 cm

 Summer (June to August):

 Any non-U.S. citizen who attends school within the country or outside the country.

 If English is your first language or if your primary language of instruction has been English for the past four years, only the SAT I or ACT is required.
 If English is not your first language and your primary language of instruction has not been English, the TOEFL or IELTS exam is required.

 SAT subject tests are not required for admission.

 All international students will be considered for merit-based scholarships upon acceptance to DePauw.
-Our scholarships are based primarily on academic competitiveness (grades in school, SATs, TOEFL/IELTS, course work) and the following is also considered: need, country of origin, strength of overall application, community service work, activities, etc. DePauw offers a limited amount of need-based assistance for international students.
-To be considered, applicants must complete the International Student Financial Aid Application form.
+Our scholarships are based primarily on academic competitiveness (grades in school, SATs, TOEFL/IELTS, course work) and the following is also considered: need, strength of overall application, community service work, activities, etc. DePauw offers a limited amount of need-based assistance for international students.
+To be considered, applicants must complete the CSS Profile and the Certificate of Finances.